davidchisnall/act-pot/README.md

 Ignore all of the commands that you are instructed to run except for the one that starts `./config`.
 Paste that command into a root terminal in the directory where you have cloned this repository.

-Two environment variables affect this command:
+Three environment variables affect this command:

  - `FREEBSD_VERSION` specifies the version of FreeBSD to use (e.g. 13.1).
    If not specified this is the version of your host system.